salaboy/platforms-on-k8s/chapter-6/README.md

-# Chpater 6 :: Let's build a Platform on top of Kubernetes
+# Chapter 6 :: Let's build a Platform on top of Kubernetes

 On this step-by-step tutorial we will create the APIs of our platform by reusing the power of the Kubernetes APIs.
 The first use case where the platform can assist the development teams is by creating new development environments providing a self-service approach.